 The proposed improvements to I-526 and I-26 as part of the I-526 LCC WEST would require the removal of the Russelldale Community Center and result in impacts to the Highland Terrace-Liberty Park Community Center.
 To address the potential impacts to both facilities, SCDOT will fund the construction of replacement recreational facilities and associated infrastructure to mitigate project impacts.
-SCDOT is in the process of acquiring property and would provide funding to the City of North Charleston to construct one large, modern, centrally located community center complex with expanded programs and operating hours in Liberty Park and two pocket parks; one in Highland Terrace and the other in Russelldale.
+SCDOT is in the process of acquiring property and would provide funding to the City of North Charleston to construct one large, modern, centrally located community center complex with expanded programs and operating hours in Liberty Park and two pocket parks; one adjacent to Highland Terrace and the other in Russelldale.
+The Russelldale pocket park location is preliminary and SCDOT is committed to continuing to identify additional locations within Russelldale and reviewing the options with community members.
 Additional details of the amenities to be included in the community center and the pocket parks will be included in an inter-governmental agreement between SCDOT and the City of North Charleston.
 Construction of the new, centrally located community center and the pocket parks will be completed prior to the project construction impacting the existing community centers.

-Take a look at these potential, new Community Centers
+Take a look at these potential, new recreational amenities

-Some of the recreational amenities will include, not are not limited to: (include full list from the final FEIS plan)
+Some of the recreational amenities will include, but are not limited to:

 - Basketball courts,